rowanthorpe/safe-key-setup/README.md

 BIG FAT WARNING
 ===============

+    NB: As my time to work on this dropped to nearly zero, I ended up with a lot of extensive changes sitting in a private branch, waiting for me to find time to idiot-check them before merging to "master".
+As that is unlikely to happen soon I have pushed those changes as a WIP commit to a "devel" branch (that *will* be rebased along the way).
+As it is so far beyond the "master" branch now, I recommend looking there if you are just reading the code for pointers, tricks, curiosity, etc. It is a moving target though, so is not as heavily tested as "master", so don't expect it to run reliably, or at all.

 This is a thrown together prototype at the moment.
 A test run did *for me* do all the things it promises to do, but due to the highly risky nature of what this does I will still stubbornly consider it ALPHA until many of my peers have